 In addition, employees have been provided a copy by email and asked to confirm their understanding of its contents.

 Updates to the COVID-19 Safety Plan may be necessary to address newly identified risks, concerns, or regulatory requirements.
-Updates to the COVID-19 Safety Plan will be tracked by highlighting deletions in RED and additions in YELLOW.
-Revised versions will replace previous versions posted on Humanity and at the workplace with a Humanity message sent out to employees with the revised plan for review and a summary highlight of the changes.
+Revised versions will replace previous versions posted at the workplace with a message sent out to employees with the revised plan for review and a summary highlight of the changes.

 5. Monitor Implementation of the Safety Plan